Irish Potato Candy is a great treat for the upcoming St. Patrick’s Day celebrations.

 - 2-3 tablespoons ground cinnamon for dusting

-- Mix butter, vanilla and cream cheese.
+- Mix 4 tablespoons unsalted butter, 1 teaspoon vanilla extract and 4 ounces cream cheese.

-- Mix in the flaked coconut.
+- Mix in the 2 cups coconut flakes.

 - In a small bowl, combine cinnamon and one tablespoon powdered sugar.